-The Budget for 2023/24 was balanced, the provisional revenue out-turn for 2023/24 indicates a surplus of £1,339k.
+The Budget for 2024/25 was balanced, and as reported during the year, the provisional revenue out-turn for 2024/25 indicates a significant surplus.

-The council carried out a detailed assessment of its financial position for 2024/25 and future years, considering current economic conditions as part of its medium-term financial planning.
-The budget for 2024/25 was balanced and early indications for 2025/26 indicate that this budget will have a funding deficit of £786k, this is assuming a decrease in financial support from central government.
+The council carried out a detailed assessment of its financial position for 2025/26 and future years, considering current economic conditions as part of its medium-term financial planning.
+The budget for 2025/26 was balanced and early indications for 2026/27 indicate that this budget will have a funding deficit of £1.4m, this is assuming a decrease in financial support from central government.
 The MTFS sets out a strategy to address this shortfall and as a last resort, there is headroom available within reserves that could be used to help balance the budget in the short term if required in future.

 Whilst there is uncertainty on income, the council remains confident in its ability to maintain sufficient cash for its services throughout the medium term.
-The council has undertaken cashflow forecasting for the period through to the end of October 2026, covering beyond the 12-month going concern period.
+The council has undertaken cashflow forecasting for the period through to the end of October 2027, covering beyond the 12-month going concern period.
 This shows that the cash balances remain positive throughout the period, and there is no forecast need to borrow through that period for cash management purposes.